dantleech/blog/content/posts/2026/05-02-day-7/index.md

 comfortably exceed the 100 limit, perhaps too confortably to not be comfortable.
 I didn't realise at the time that I was looking at miles and not kilometers.

+> At this point my order arrived and I drank an 9% "artisanal italian beer"
+> which tasted like liquid gold and the pizza was a Calzone, which is what I
+> ordered but I didn't know what that was until now.
+It was good.

 I shared a 4 bed dorm with a guy from South Korea.
 He was hopping between cities in Europe and had a youtube channel "I want to be an influencer" he